 Children are good at adapting to situations and are surprisingly resilient.
-To them, you are mum or dad, they frankly have no interest in RA.
+To them, you are simply mum or dad, they frankly have no interest in RA.

-Yes, older children will say hurtful things, they find your weakness and go after it with laser-guided precision – all children do!
+Yes, older children say hurtful things, they find your weakness and go after it with laser-guided precision – all children do!

 The secret is, don’t take it personally.
 They’re not emotionally mature enough to understand the impact of their words, and that’s all they are – words!

-The hard part from your point of view is learning not to internalise them.
+The hard part from your point of view is learning to not internalise them.
 I know it’s easier said than done, but that’s the best way to deal with them.